 Strategic Housing Land Availability Assessment (SHLAA)

 The Wolverhampton SHLAA provides the main mechanism for identifying potential housing sites across the city.
 It assesses the suitability of sites for housing, and how developable and deliverable they are.
-The SHLAA is updated annually and forms a key part of the evidence base for the Local Plan, including the Black Country Plan Review which is currently underway.
-The current SHLAA, which has a base date of April 2020, was published in May 2021 and is available in the Downloads section.
+The SHLAA is updated annually and forms a key part of the evidence base for the Local Plan, including preparation of the Wolverhampton Local Plan which is currently underway.
+The current SHLAA, which has a base date of April 2022, was published in December 2023 and is available in the Downloads section.
 Detailed site information is available in tables within the report.

 SHLAA site boundaries can be viewed on an interactive map.

-Site boundaries for “call for sites” submitted through the Black Country Plan review can be viewed on an interactive map.
+Site boundaries for “call for sites” which were submitted through the Black Country Plan review can be viewed on an interactive map.

 Brownfield Register (Part 1)